 The ADA isn’t alone on this last part.
 In fact, the use of sliding scale insulin was added to the American Geriatrics Society (AGS) Beers Criteria for Potentially Inappropriate Medication use in Older Adults (yep, that's a thing).
 Still, the ADAcontinues to think highly of basal insulins.
 In terms of other diabetes medications, Glyburide is called out by the ADA as the worst of the sulfonylureas in terms of hypo risk for an elderly population; TZD’s are to be avoided simply due to the number of contra-indications and the number of comorbidities in the population; and DPP4's were frowned upon due to lower efficacy—meaning they really just don’t work all that well—and they are dammed expensive, to boot.

 What about that oldie but goodie, Metformin?
-The old standard of care was to discontinue the use of met at age 80, but recent research has many docs re-thinking that.
+The old standard of care was to discontinue the use of met at age 80, but

 But wait a second, what are the glucose targets?
 As it turns out, that is where the devil is in the details.